 Living with friends who you depend on for more than notes will forge bonds that will carry you through the rest of your life, not just the next four years.

-o Housing Questionnaire.
-Under the New Students tab you will complete the Housing/New Student Questionnaire for your placement in the Residential Halls.
+- Housing Questionnaire.
+Under the New Students tab on SCHOLAR, you will complete the Housing/New Student Questionnaire for your placement in the Residential Halls.
 Housing applications are placed first come, first serve so the earlier the better on getting matched with a great roommate!

 Note: Be sure to put as much detail in your questionnaire as possible for better matching!

-o Emergency Contact Form.
-As you complete the Housing Questionnaire or Hawk Orientation form you will be asked to complete this form so be precise and current on the information you provide on this form.
+- Emergency Contact Form.
+As you complete the Housing Questionnaire or Hawk Orientation form, be precise and current on the information you provide.

-o Hawk Orientation.
-Under the New Student tab you will see a Hawk Orientation form to complete for your attendance at one of the orientation sessions offered in July.
+- Hawk Orientation.
+Under the New Student tab on SCHOLAR, you will see a Hawk Orientation form to complete for your attendance at one of the orientation sessions offered in July.
 There is limited space for each date so be sure you complete this as soon as possible to ensure it works for your family’s schedule.
-For questions with this form you may contact Cassie Thomas, Assistant Director of Student Life at firstname.lastname@example.org.
+For questions with this form, you may contact Julia Bolton, Assistant Director of Student Life, at firstname.lastname@example.org.

-o Immunization Form.
-Under the New Students tab there is a form for you to complete for your Immunization.
-This must be submitted to the Office of Student Health Services in order for your housing placement to be completed.
+- Immunization Form.
+Under the New Students tab on SCHOLAR, there is a form for you to complete for your Immunization.
+You must submit this form to the Office of Student Health Services in order to complete your housing placement.

-Step out of your comfort zone.
+- Step out of your comfort zone.
 Remember that all freshman are new, not just you.
 Dive in and don’t be shy!
 Most of your classmates and hallmates won’t bite.
 Don’t be afraid to ask others about themselves.
-Also, get to know the Shorter Orientation Staff, Peer Mentors and resident assistants because they’ll help you make the most of your freshman experience.
+Also, get to know the Shorter Orientation Staff and resident assistants because they’ll help you make the most of your freshman experience.